CalumRaine/Grain/README.md

 out
 ```

 Both loops in the above example have equivalent functionality.
 If a `date` segment occured in every column, then the user could have removed the index to iterate through all columns.
 Indexed and non-indexed segments can be used in any order, as shown below.
-Using the `print` command with the asterisk `*` symbol outputs the entirety of the buffer defined by the current loop.
+Using the `print` command with the dollar `$` symbol outputs the iterator defined by the current loop.
 The following example prints a line count adjacent to each slash-delimited section of a `date` from the fourth `column` from each line of `text`.

 ```
 Input file: